garethjmsaunders/digital-code-style-guide/css.md

 Before we discuss how we write out our rulesets, let's first familiarise ourselves with the relevant terminology.

-Every CSS rule has two parts:

-1.   a selector (or selectors).
-2.   a declaration block, containing one or more declarations.

-This is a RULE:
+This is a CSS rule:

 ```
 h1, h2,
 .foo, .foo-bar,
-## baz {
+#baz {
     background-color: green;
     color: red;
     display: block;
 }
 ```

-These are SELECTORS:
+Every CSS rule comprises two parts: a selector (or selectors),

 ```
 h1, h2,